Ladvien/ladvien.github.io/_posts/robots/2014-02-23-robot-metallurgy-uart.md

 This program is the same as above, but using the library.
 It simply takes data receiving from one UART and send its out the other.

 Alright, that's enough UART for awhile.
-I might update this when I run into bugs, **which I will, <span style="text-decoration: underline;">I am a hack.** So, use this code at your own risk of frustration.
+I might update this when I run into bugs, **which I will, I am a hack.** So, use this code at your own risk of frustration.

 **Stuff I'd no energy to finish.**